John H. Groberg: Mission to Tonga

-Groberg served as a missionary of the LDS Church in Tonga.
+Groberg served as an LDS Church missionary in Tonga.
 He experienced much difficulty in getting to Tonga: he was prevented from arriving by strikes, visa problems, and transport issues.
 Groberg served briefly in Los Angeles, Samoa, and Fiji while waiting for his transport to be finalized.
 When he finally arrived in Tonga, his first assignment was on the remote island of Niuatoputapu, which had had only limited contact with the outside world in the form of an occasional telegraph and a visiting boat.
 During the year he spent on the island, Groberg suffered from mosquitoes, a typhoon, and starvation.
 His missionary companion on Niuatoputapu was Feki Po'uha, who would later serve as district president in Niue, while Groberg was president of the church's Tongan Mission (which at that point included Niue).

-After a year on Niuatoputapu, Groberg was assigned to more developed islands and served as a district president supervising smaller branch congregations of the church.
+After a year on Niuatoputapu, Groberg was assigned to more developed islands and served as a district president supervising smaller branches of the church.
 Groberg later reported that the branches he dealt with lacked unity and morality.
-He had little contact with his supervising mission president and nearly drowned when pushed out of a boat during a major storm; he also suffered from exhaustion frequently.
+He had little contact with his mission president and nearly drowned when pushed out of a boat during a major storm; he also suffered frequently from exhaustion.
 Groberg was denied an extension to his mission that would have allowed him to accompany a group of church converts to the New Zealand Temple.

 Groberg wrote a book about his mission from his memoirs called In the Eye of the Storm, which was adapted into the 2001 Disney film The Other Side of Heaven.
 The New York Times explains of Groberg's character, "The narrator and hero of The Other Side of Heaven, is a Mormon missionary dispatched to the Tongan islands in the Pacific Ocean immediately after his high school graduation in the 1950s."
 A sequel to the film, The Other Side of Heaven 2: Fire of Faith, was made in 2018 with the same actor, Christopher Gorham, in the role of Groberg.